navy1978/retrorun/README.md

 10) retrorun_audio_another_thread_wait_millisec = <whatever>
     Only works if retrorun_audio_another_thread is equals to true or half.
 It specify the number of milliseconds to wait before execute the audio card call in anohter thread.
 Default: 0
 11) retrorun_adaptive_fps = true | false
-    When true it tried to recude the number of calls to libretro run , it can help in case the number of FPS is too low.
+    When true it tries to recuce the number of calls to libretro run , it can help in case the number of FPS is too low.
 Default: false

 Build
 ======